suzandiab55/Instacart-Analysis/README.md

 For this project, the following python libraries were used:
 - pandas - for data analysis
 - seaborn - for data visualization
+## Code
+The code is available as Jupyter Notebooks, listed in the scripts folder.